-Big Sur to Santa Barbara: this phenomenal 7-day bicycle tour includes the stuff of legend - internationally acclaimed rides with names you'll recognize: Carmel, Mount Figueroa (a guest favorite), Lake Nacimiento.
+Ride from Big Sur to Santa Barbara: crashing surf, elephant seals, tucked-away wineries, hillsides covered with live oak; Pebble Beach and William Randolph Hearst's castle.
+This phenomenal 7-day bicycle tour includes epic bike rides that are the stuff of legend - internationally acclaimed routes with names you'll recognize: Carmel, Mount Figueroa (a guest favorite), Solvang.
 Ride up to 80 miles on some days, at your own pace and always with our outstanding van support.
 Stay at elegant and truly unique lodgings, dine on fresh regional cuisine, and enjoy afternoon samplings at award-winning wineries.

 Meet in San Jose.
 Ride 17-Mile Drive through Pacific Grove and Pebble Beach.

 Meet us in San Jose, California.
 Head out to bicycle one of the most famous roads in the region: iconic 17-Mile Drive.
 Stunning coastal vistas unspool as we ride past Pebble Beach’s fabled mansions and golf course, through pine forest and along the oceanfront, passing the reefs and tidepools of Bird Rock, the white sands of breathtaking Fanshell Beach and the famed Lone Cypress tree.
 Watch for deer, black cormorants, brown pelicans and California sea lions.
 Spend tonight in Carmel-by-the-Sea, where Clint Eastwood once held office as mayor.

 Ride from Carmel-by-the-Sea to Big Sur.

 Monday, ride Big Sur’s weathered coastline.
 Follow the dramatic knolls and tumbled rock headlands of the Cabrillo Highway: enormous live oaks, green-and-gold hillsides, pale sand dunes and the blue Pacific Ocean.
 Ride across Bixby Bridge, a historic open-spandrel arch bridge that brought automobile travel to Big Sur by connecting it with other remote coastal towns.
 Today’s route offers 65 incredibly scenic miles.
 Stay tonight at Treebones resort, in rustic ‘luxury yurts’ (the lodgings are deluxe; bathrooms are a short walk away.)
 Enjoy award-winning sushi and spectacular views from your perch above the ocean.

 Ride to Cambria.
 Visit Ragged Point and relive the 1920s at Hearst Castle, the 'Enchanted Hill.'